fredgreer/footprinter/README.md

 A lot of this pain comes from a single discrepancy:

-- PCB design software expects us to enter pads with height and width centred at some grid coordinate -Component datasheets give recommended PCB footprints as strictly dimensioned mechanical drawings.
+- PCB design software expects us to enter pads with height and width centred at some grid coordinate

+- Component datasheets give recommended PCB footprints as strictly dimensioned mechanical drawings.

 Drawing a footprint therefore involves a lot of mental arithmetic, resizing of grids and gentle sobbing.